STANDARD TERMS AND CONDITIONS

 2.6 if any part of a contract would be unenforceable, the provision must be read down to the extent necessary to avoid that result, and if the provision cannot be read down to that extent, it must be severed without affecting the validity and enforceability of the remainder of the contract.

-3.1 A contract is formed if you accept a quote in writing or by email, you accept a supply from us or we otherwise form a agreement with you to make a supply (including by accepting an order from you).
+3.1 A contract is formed if you accept a quote in writing or by email, you accept a supply from us, or we otherwise form an agreement with you to make a supply (including by accepting an order from you).
 These terms: